Coughing after running is relatively common in runners of all abilities. Learn potential causes and how to prevent it.

 5. Running in cold weather

-When you run outdoors in cold, dry weather, symptoms of EIB or a chronic cough can be triggered by quickly breathing in air that’s drier than what’s already in your body.
+When you run outdoors in cold, dry weather, symptoms of EIB or chronic cough can be triggered by quickly breathing in air that’s drier than what’s already in your body.

 6. Vocal cord dysfunction